-Summer is one of our favorite times to get creative in the kitchen, thanks to an abundance of seasonal ingredients right at our fingertips.
+Summer is one of our favorite times to get creative in the kitchen, and thanks to a day off today, we’re doing major meal planning.
 When it doubt, we tend to turn to fresh fruit and vegetables, a blend of garden herbs, and a hint of citrus to tie a dish altogether.
 Luckily, this week’s IDCO menu was built with those ideas in mind, all while keeping things relatively light and healthy.

 Within our meal lineup, you’ll find a few crowd favorite dishes reinvented with a more health-conscious approach, along with a fun cocktail and sweet to keep things in check.
 Of course, we’ve pulled together a corresponding shopping list, so meal planning is officially one thing off your to-do list.

 Stuffed bell peppers are a staple on our menu rotation, especially on weeknights when ease + convenience are priority number one.
 This recipe comes together with just a handful of ingredients, but nearly every component can be mixed and matched to suit your tastes.
 Opt for any protein you have on hand or swap in beans to go vegetarian.
 We’re telling you — the possibilities are endless.

 These salmon burgers from Pinch of Yum are a longtime favorite for a reason.
 They’re pan-fried for a crispy crust and topped with a light and fresh slaw that goes heavy on the summer herbs.
 You might be surprised to find this recipe calls for canned salmon, but Lindsey recommends a few high-quality brands that make this the ultimate pantry meal.